777nrv/vendorboot/README.md

 Tip : Use VPN for faster upload

-Step 2) Change architecture according your device in last line like arm, arm64, x86, x86_64
+Step 2) Change architecture according your device in last to 3rd line like arm, arm64, x86, x86_64

 Step 3) Paste the code below into a Colab code cell and run it after uploading vendor_boot.img.